How To Block Crochet – A Step By Step Tutorial On Wet & Steam Blocking

 Blocking is not necessary but recommended for a few reasons listed below.

 - If you are a crocheter who sells their work at fairs or on Etsy, blocking is a must.
-Your finish project will look professional and put together.
+Your finished project will look professional and put together.

 - The same reason applies if you are planning to gift the item as a present.